 Pre-HIV test discussion

 Pre-test discussion should prepare the client for HIV testing and ensure they understand the benefit, risks and implications of a positive or negative test result.

-While pre-test discussion may seem time consuming, practice ensures that time is used efficiently within the primary care context.
-Clinicians will often develop their own style for discussing HIV, tailoring information and language to the needs of individual patients.
+Clinicians will tailor information and language to the needs of individual patients.
 Not all of the issues listed below may be relevant to every patient each time they present for testing, but assumptions regarding the patient's level of knowledge should be avoided.
-While the process may seem unnecessary in low-risk patients, thorough pre-test discussion ensures that prevention measures are in place, the patient is prepared for the test results, and the clinician's ethical and legal obligations are met.
+Pre-test discussion attempts to ensure that prevention measures are in place, the patient is prepared for the test results, and the clinician's ethical and legal obligations are met.

 - reason for testing and risk assessment